-Prospective Members: To be eligible or considered for membership into any Greek organization, the University requires that a student meet the following criteria:
+Prospective Members: To be eligible or considered for membership into any Greek organization, the university requires that a student meet the following criteria:

-- a.
-Completed a total of 12 credit hours during the academic semester prior to the intake semester.
-For those having been enrolled in a cooperative education experience, a letter of verification must be submitted to the Office of Student Activities prior to application for membership; - b.
-Received a cumulative grade point average of 2.5 during the academic semester prior to the intake semester; - c.
-Be currently enrolled in a total of 12 credit hours during the academic semester in which intake is being held;
+a.
+Completed a total of 12 credit hours during the academic semester prior to the intake semester at N.C.
+A&T. For those having been enrolled in a

-d.
-Be in good financial, academic and judicial standing (meaning clear judicial record defined as not currently on probation, suspended or expelled; no case pending; no history of major violations, i.e., drugs, assault, harassment, or possession/use of a weapon; no financial holds such as outstanding parking tickets, library fees, unpaid balances on accounts, or any unresolved academic issues such as incompletes on transcripts, etc.) with the University per the Office of the Dean of Students.
+- cooperative education experience, a letter of verification must be submitted to the Office of Student Activities prior to application for membership; - b.
+Received a cumulative grade point average at N.C.
+A&T of 2.5 during the academic semester prior to the intake semester; - c.
+Be currently enrolled in a total of 12 credit hours during the academic semester (at N.C.
+A&T) in which intake is being held; - d.
+Be in good financial, academic and judicial standing (meaning clear judicial record defined as not currently on probation, suspended or expelled; no case pending; no history of major violations, i.e., drugs, assault, harassment, or possession/use of a weapon; no financial holds such as outstanding parking tickets, library fees, unpaid balances on accounts, or any unresolved academic issues such as incompletes on transcripts, etc.) with the university per the Office of the Dean of Students.

-Compliance with University minimum requirements for application eligibility does not guarantee that a student will be selected or voted on for membership in an organization.
-Some organizations require a higher cumulative average, giving the option to a chapter to use the University's minimum requirement.
-Beyond minimum requirements, organizations have the right to select their members by criteria approved by the national governing body of the organization and accepted by the University as a fair policy.
+Compliance with university minimum requirements for application eligibility does not guarantee that a student will be selected or voted on for membership in an organization.
+Some organizations require a higher cumulative average, giving the option to a chapter to use the university's minimum requirement.
+Beyond minimum requirements, organizations have the right to select their members by criteria approved by the national governing body of the organization and accepted by the university as a fair policy.
 These criteria must be documented in the Office of Student Activities.